We Welcome Your Application to Join Us!

 At every step of the way, two caring, responsible, adventurous, and fun Overland leaders will be looking out for you, supporting you, and encouraging you.
 It’s a great way to see the world, to push the boundaries of your experience, while at the same time having the support of two terrific leaders.

 What’s it all add up to?
-Hiking and culture in one of the world’s most beautiful mountain ranges, and then, when we head out of the Pyrenees, we’ll celebrate with a dinner out in dynamic, exciting Barcelona — now that’s a great trip.
+Hiking and culture in one of the world’s most beautiful mountain ranges, a supportive, caring group of friends, and new memories of a blissful three weeks — now that’s a great trip.

 Need to Know